[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 The nearest interchange is "Wadayama IC" on the Kitakinki Toyooka Expressway and the Bantan Link Expressway.
 After getting off the interchange, turn left at the "Wadayama IC Mae" traffic light, and it's about a 10-minute drive to each parking lot.
 For parking information, please see the "Takeda Castle Ruins Access Map" below.
 The closest parking lot to Takeda Castle Ruins is Yamashiro no Sato Parking Lot.
 Please start from the west hiking trail.

 The nearest station is "Takeda Station" on the JR Bantan Line.
-Take the Tenku Bus from the "Takeda Station" bus stop to the "Takeda Castle Ruins" bus stop, and from there it is a 20-minute walk from the west mountain trail to the toll collection building of the Takeda Castle Ruins.
-There are also other options, such as the station back mountain trail route, which is a 40-minute walk, and the Omotemai Shrine mountain trail route, which is a 40-minute walk.
-Both trails are steep.
+Take the Tenku Bus from the "Takeda Station" bus stop to the "Takeda Castle Ruins" bus stop, and from there it is a 20-minute walk along the west mountain trail to the toll gate at the Takeda Castle Ruins.
+Alternatively, you can walk 40 minutes along the station back mountain trail, or 40 minutes along the Omotemai Shrine mountain trail, both of which are steep.
 Please be careful when climbing.

 Takeda Castle Ruins Access Map